krishnaluharuka6/Spotify-Clone/README.md

 This Spotify UI clone is responsive and user-friendly.
 The user can play songs of there choice saved in various folders...
-It can be used by backend developer beginner as an template.